ErwanEL-gatsby-projects/books/content/blog/article-test/index.md

 date: "2019-05-01T22:12:03.284Z"
 ---

-**17 Switch teams and playbooks**
+# **17 Switch teams and playbooks**

 > “_A man wrapped up in himself makes a very small bundle_” -Benjamin Franklin.

 **The fastlane roadmap: The playbook for wealth**

----Yes, become a producer first and a consumer second.
+&nbsp;Yes, become a producer first and a consumer second.
 Applied, this means instead of buying products on TV, sell products.
 Instead of digging for gold, sell shovels.
 Instead of taking a class, offer a class.
 Instead of borrowing money, lend it.
 Instead of taking a job, hire for jobs.
 Instead of taking a mortgage, hold a mortgage.
 Break free from consumption, switch sides, and reorient to the world as producer.

 Acquire the producer mindset.